How to obtain a driving license in Luxembourg

 Anyways, I recommend taking instructed course too.
 Your own car will not have a second set of brakes.
 And good driving skills are important for your safety.

-To get enrolled in the driving school, you will need:
+To obtain a driving license, you will need:

 Your medical examination results will be provided to you in a sealed envelope.
 Don't open it and bring it straight to your school: the seal verifies that the doctor's recommendations have not been changed or corrected.
 For example, I can only drive a car wearing glasses, as the medical commission decided.